LibraryCarpentry/lc-open-refine/_episodes/13-looking-up-data.md

 {: .challenge}

 ## Reconciliation services
 Reconciliation services allow you to lookup terms from your data in OpenRefine against external services, and use values from the external services in your data.
-The official User Manual provides [detailed information about this feature](https://docs.openrefine.org/manual/reconciling).
+The official User Manual provides [detailed information about the reconciliation feature](https://docs.openrefine.org/manual/reconciling).

 Reconciliation services can be more sophisticated and often quicker than using the method described above to retrieve data from a URL.
 However, to use the ‘Reconciliation’ function in OpenRefine requires the external resource to support the necessary service for OpenRefine to work with, which means unless the service you wish to use supports such a service you cannot use the ‘Reconciliation’ approach.